prosseek/SimulationAnalyzer/Readme.md

 # The code

-This is code for the analysis of simulation results from ONE simulator execution.
+This is code for the analysis of simulation results from ONE simulator execution (https://github.com/prosseek/ContextSharingSimulation).
+The code needs to be evolved into a general library/framework for the backbone of simulation data analysis.

 ### [2015/09/19]